phylosopher07/phylosopher07.github.io/_posts/2023-02-08-bra-ket-notation-and-wavefunction.md

 ## Position space and wavefunction

-Any vectors that generates the Hilbert space can be a basis.
+Any vectors that generate the Hilbert space can be a basis.
 Let's take a look at **position space** first.
 This label is the eigenvalue of the position operator acting on such a basis state,
 $ \hat{\b{r}}\ket{\b{r}} = \b{r}\ket{\b{r}}$.